joshuaeckroth/csci141-website/lecture/syllabus.markdown

 ---

 <p>
-CSCI 141 - 01, Spring 2015 &mdash; Introduction to Computer Science I<br/>
+CSCI 141 - 01, Fall 2015 &mdash; Introduction to Computer Science I<br/>
 </p>

 Work hard in this class and you should be able to: